-Augmentation mammoplasty, commonly referred to as breast augmentation, is a staple plastic surgery that has been utilized by women who want to expand their cup size.
+Breast augmentation, or augmentation mammoplasty, is a staple plastic surgery that has been utilised by women who want to expand their cup size.
 However, while it is a common surgery, it is more complex and complicated to perform breast feminization surgery.
 The reason is that the anatomy is different and it requires an expert plastic surgeon to ensure quality results.

 There are physical differences to consider when preparing for MTF Breast Augmentation.
 Firstly, a transgender candidate tends to have a chest that is wider.
 The candidate also often has a smaller nipple shape and areolar, which could be positioned differently than those seen on the breasts of a female candidate.

 Because of these complexities, a plastic surgeon must helm breast augmentation procedures as the result of these surgeries.
 Often, patients who are unhappy with these subpar results seek a team of specialists to make their breast shape look more natural.

 Prior to the surgery, breast augmentation patients must have been on Estrogen hormone therapy for a minimum of one year as this helps mimic breast mass, breast fat, and breast tissue, which are important in the breasts’ growth.
 However, it’s very rare for hormone therapy to make breasts grow into the size and shape that most patients desire.